Great Lakes Storm of 1913: On the lakes

 The greatest damage was done on the Great Lakes.
 Major shipwrecks occurred on all but Lake Ontario, with most happening on southern and southwestern Lake Huron.
 Captains reported waves reaching at least 35 ft in height.
-These waves were shorter in length than waves usually formed by gales and occurred in rapid succession.
-Rocky shores prevalent on the lakes reflect rather than absorb waves.
-Reflected waves can combine with incoming waves to create rogue waves of up to 50 ft.
+Among the debris cast up by the storm was the wreckage of the tugboat Searchlight, which was lost in April 1907.

 In the late afternoon of November 10, an unknown vessel was spotted floating upside-down in about 60 ft of water on the eastern coast of Michigan, within sight of Huronia Beach and the mouth of the St. Clair River.
 Determining the identity of this "mystery ship" became a national interest, resulting in daily front-page newspaper coverage.
 The ship eventually sank and was identified on November 15 as Charles S. Price.
-The front page of that day's Times-Herald extra edition read: "BOAT IS PRICE—DIVER IS BAKER—SECRET KNOWN."
+The front page of that day's Times-Herald extra edition reads: "BOAT IS PRICE—DIVER IS BAKER—SECRET KNOWN."
 Milton Smith, an assistant engineer who decided at the last moment not to join his crew on premonition of disaster, helped identify bodies from the wreck.
-Among the debris cast up by the storm was the wreckage of the tugboat Searchlight, which was lost in April 1907.

-The final tally of financial loss was approximately US$4,780,000.
-This included US$2,332,000 for totally lost vessels, US$830,900 for vessels that became constructive total losses, US$620,000 for vessels stranded but returned to service and approximately US$1,000,000 in lost cargoes.
-This figure excludes financial losses in coastal cities.